dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ```

 **BUT**, all those filters are logically **OR**ed.
-By today there is no way to trigger a workflow which meet a condition on branches **AND** tags.
+By today there is no way to trigger a workflow that meets a condition on branches **AND** tags.

 ### Limited helper functions

 Actions provide [operators](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#operators) and [functions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#functions) which allow us to evaluate certain conditions or do basic string transformation.
 Some examples are `format( string, replaceValue0, replaceValue1, ..., replaceValueN)` or `join( element, optionalElem )`.
 Unfortunately, that's too basic.
 The missing support of RegEx hurts.
-In my case, the missing functions have lead to additional intermediary steps in which I had to do the string transformations in the shell.
+In my case, the missing functions have to lead to additional intermediary steps in which I had to do the string transformations in the shell.

 ## The ugly

 ### No shared Variables

 There is no way to define common variables between jobs.
 This sucks big time.
-For example, after creating a release, the release URL has to be provided to the job that actually uploads the artifact to the release.
+For example, after creating a release, the release URL has to be provided to the job that uploads the artifact to the release.
 If you have implemented a *fan-in/fan-out* matrix jobs as I have with remoteAudio, you will find yourself in a situation that you can not pass the string, containing the upload URL, to the upload jobs in the matrix.

 My workaround is to store the release URL in a *textfile*, upload it as a build artifact and then download it again in the respective upload job.
 This workaround looks like this: